awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-upload-application.md

      --ignore-hidden-files
    ```

-   This command bundles the files from the current directory \(excluding any hidden files\) into a single archive file named **WordPressApp\.zip**, uploads the revision to the **codedeploydemobucket** bucket, and registers information with AWS CodeDeploy about the uploaded revision\.
+   This command bundles the files from the current directory \(excluding any hidden files\) into a single archive file named **WordPressApp\.zip**, uploads the revision to the **codedeploydemobucket** bucket, and registers information with CodeDeploy about the uploaded revision\.